Staple food: Comparison of 10 staple foods

 The following table shows the nutrient content of 10 major staple vegetable foods in raw form on a dry weight basis to account for their different water contents.
-Raw grains are not edible and cannot be digested, so must be cooked, sprouted, or otherwise prepared for human consumption.
-In sprouted and cooked form, the relative nutritional and anti-nutritional contents of each of these grains is different from that of the raw form of these grains, as shown.
+Raw grains are not edible and cannot be digested, so they must be cooked, sprouted or otherwise prepared for human consumption.
+In sprouted and cooked form, the relative nutritional and anti-nutritional contents of each of these grains are different from that of the raw form of these grains, as shown.
 Potatoes also must be cooked, but should not be sprouted.
-Note that the highlighted values show the highest nutrient density among these 10 staples.
+The highlighted values show the highest nutrient density among these 10 staples.
 Other foods, consumed in smaller quantities, may have nutrient densities different from these values.